internalfx/rethinkdbfs-spec/README.md

 #### Aborting an upload

 Drivers SHOULD provide a mechanism to abort an upload.
-When using open_upload_stream, the returned Stream SHOULD have an Abort method.
-When using upload_from_stream, the upload will be aborted if the source stream raises an error.
+When using `open_upload_stream`, the returned Stream SHOULD have an Abort method.
+When using `upload_from_stream`, the upload will be aborted if the source stream raises an error.

 When an upload is aborted any chunks already uploaded MUST be deleted.
 Note that this differs from the case where an attempt to insert a chunk fails, in which case drivers immediately report the failure without attempting to delete any chunks already uploaded.